PragyaSpn/Pneumonia_MNIST/README.md

 # Pneumonia Classification using ResNet-50 (Transfer Learning)

+This repository contains the code for an assignment focused on fine-tuning a ResNet-50 model to classify chest X-ray images as either 'Normal' or 'Pneumonia'.
+The project is implemented using PyTorch for the deep learning model and includes robust data handling, class imbalance mitigation, and overfitting prevention strategies.

 ## 📌 Objective
-Fine-tune a ResNet-50 model to classify chest X-ray images into Pneumonia and Normal categories using the PneumoniaMNIST dataset.
+The primary objective is to develop a robust deep learning model for distinguishing pneumonia from normal chest X-rays, addressing challenges such as class imbalance and preventing overfitting, and reporting the model's performance using appropriate metrics.

 ## 📁 Dataset
 - **Name**: PneumoniaMNIST